 This celebration of the life of this legendary social justice advocate typically takes place in February because Towson University students usually do not return to campus in time to celebrate the national MLK Holiday in mid-January.

-This interactive workshop series explores diversity's complex and dymanic dimensions.
+This interactive workshop series explores diversity's complex and dynamic dimensions.

 Set It Off

 Each year, the Center for Student Diversity and Greek Life hold an annual welcome back event for Towson students.
-At this event, students make connections and have many exciting opportunities to get involved, meet new people, join an Greek organization and compete for prizes while enjoying free food, fun, and music.
+At this event, students make connections and have many exciting opportunities to get involved, meet new people, join a Greek organization and compete for prizes while enjoying free food, fun, and music.
+August 25, 2015 from 5pm Tiger Plaza

 The Retreat for Social Justice is an annual weekend retreat sponsored by the CSD.
 This retreat gives students who participate an opportunity to explore their cultural identities and interact with people from diverse backgrounds.
 The weekend is full of fun, interactive, and enlightening activities that help participants: